Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds

-Finally, we present some facts on 2-orbifolds.
-Let $\mathcal{O}$ be a 2-orbifold. \begin{itemize} \item Each singular point $x$ of $\mathcal{O}$ falls into three types.
-We say that $x$ is \begin{itemize} \item a \emph{cone point of order} $r$ if $x$ has a model pair $(\R^2, \Z/r)$ where $\Z/r$ acts on $\R^2$ as rotations. \item a \emph{mirror} if $x$ has a model pair $(\R^2, \Z/2)$ where $\Z/2$ acts on $\R^2$ as reflections. \item a \emph{corner-reflector of order} $n$ if $x$ has a model pair $(\R^2, D_n)$ where the dihedral group $D_n$ of order $2n$. \end{itemize} \item We can define the \emph{Euler characteristic} of $\mathcal{O}$ with cone points of order $r_1, \cdots, r_{c}$ and corner-reflectors of order $n_1, \cdots, n_{k_r}$ by
+Finally, we present some facts.
+Let $\mathcal{O}$ be an orientable 2-orbifold. \begin{itemize} \item Each singular point $x$ of $\mathcal{O}$ is a \emph{cone point of order} $r$; that is, $x$ has a model pair $(\R^2, \Z/r)$ where $\Z/r$ acts on $\R^2$ as a group of rotations. \item The underlying space $X_{\mathcal{O}}$ of the 2-orbifold $\mathcal{O}$ is always a topological manifold possibly with boundary. \item The 2-orbifold $\mathcal{O}$ is \emph{compact} if the underlying space $X_{\mathcal{O}}$ is compact.
+In this case, the set of cone points is necessarily discrete. \item The \emph{Euler characteristic} of $\mathcal{O}$ with cone points of order $r_1, \cdots, r_{c}$ equals

 where $X_{\mathcal{O}}$ is the underlying topological space of $\mathcal{O}$. \item The \emph{genus} of $\mathcal{O}$ is the genus of its underlying space. \item We say that $\mathcal{O}$ is \emph{hyperbolic} if $\mathcal{O}$ can be realized as a quotient orbifold $\mathbb{H}^2/\Gamma$ for some discrete subgroup $\Gamma \subset \PSL_2(\R)$.
 Compact orientable $\mathcal{O}$ is hyperbolic if and only $\chi(\mathcal{O})<0$. \end{itemize}